gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 ### Templates

 *Cloud Data Studio* also features embedded template engine.
-Thanks to that mechanism aside from creating whole layout manually, all You have to do is to select template that suits your needs, swap data sources and You are good to go!
+Thanks to that mechanism aside from creating whole layout manually, all you have to do is to select template that suits your needs, swap data sources and you are good to go!
 Template selection is available

 ![Templates Selection](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/datastudio_templates.png)